RajeevAtla/RajeevAtla/README.md

 I'm Rajeev Atla.
 A bit about me:

+- 📚 Currently triple majoring in CS, Computer Engineering, and Stats/Math at Rutgers (Class of 2025)
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: I can write with both hands!